greg-raven/grus/_posts/2024-07-11-deport-illegals.md

 I am upset that H.R.
 2, the Secure the Border Act, has not become law.

-I am also extremely disappointed that the bipartisan Senate bill and President Biden's Proclamation on Securing the Border give the appearance of addressing our border crisis but only continue mass illegal immigration.
+I am also extremely disappointed that the bipartisan Senate bill and Resident Biden's Proclamation on Securing the Border give the appearance of addressing our border crisis but only continue mass illegal immigration.

 I hope you contact me to discuss this CBS poll showing that voters overwhelmingly support stopping illegal immigration.